 5. Name of person completing the report;

-6. The school personnel involved in the incident, their roles in the use of physical restraint or seclusion, and their completion of the division's training program;
+6. School personnel involved in the incident, their roles in the use of physical restraint or seclusion, and documentation of their completion of the division's training program;

-7. Description of the incident, including the resolution and process of return of the student to his educational setting, if appropriate;
+7. Description of the incident, including the resolution and process of return of the student to the student's educational setting, if appropriate;

-8. A detailed description of the physical restraint or seclusion method used;
+8. Detailed description of the physical restraint or seclusion method used;

-9. The student's behavior that justified the use of physical restraint or seclusion;
+9. Student behavior that justified the use of physical restraint or seclusion;

 10. Description of prior events and circumstances prompting the student's behavior, to the extent known;